cga-harvard/Hypermap-Registry/docs/installation.md

 ### Search Engine

+Now you need to install a search engine, which can be Solr or Elasticsearch.
+Both of them require Java.

 Install java8:
 ```sh
 sudo add-apt-repository ppa:webupd8team/java
 sudo apt-get update
 sudo apt-get install oracle-java8-installer
 ```

-Now depending if you use Elasticsearch follow the search engine installation instructions:
+Now follow the instrcutions for Solr or Elasticsearch, depending on your scenario.

-#### Solr
+#### Solr (Recommended)

 Install and start Solr, and create the hypermap schema: